chairaudio/tickle-pd-linux/README.md

 # submodules

-The helpfile is bound into the repository as a submodule.
-So before you start to this:
+The helpfile is a submodule.
+It needs to be pulled before building:

 $ git submodule update --init